Ahmed-Jim1/jenkins-pip-line-task-/README.md

 ---

 ## Conclusion
-This project integrates multiple tools and technologies, including Docker, Terraform, Jenkins, Ansible, and Argo CD, to create a comprehensive DevOps pipeline.
+This project integrates multiple tools and technologies, including Terraform, Ansible, Jenkins, and Argo CD, to create a comprehensive DevOps pipeline.
 Each task ensures automation, scalability, and reliability for modern application development and deployment.